csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

 ### dnn causal-motivated attribution

-- [Explaining The Behavior Of Black-Box Prediction Algorithms With Causal Learning](https://arxiv.org/abs/2006.02482) - specify some interpretable features and learn a causal graph of how the classifier uses these features
+- [Explaining The Behavior Of Black-Box Prediction Algorithms With Causal Learning](https://arxiv.org/abs/2006.02482) - specify some interpretable features and learn a causal graph of how the classifier uses these features (sani et al. 2021)
   - **partial ancestral graph (PAG)** ([zhang 08](https://www.jmlr.org/papers/volume9/zhang08a/zhang08a.pdf)) is a graphical representation which includes
     - directed edges (X $\to$ Y means X is a causal ancestor of Y)
     - bidirected edges (X $\leftrightarrow$ Y means X and Y are both caused by some unmeasured common factor(s), e.g., X ← U → Y )